John Haley, M.D.

 What is a heart attack?

-Each year in the United States, about 250,000 people have a type of severe heart attack known as a STEMI, or ST-segment elevation myocardial infarction, caused by a complete blockage of blood flow to the heart, which requires timely treatment.
-To prevent death, it’s critical to immediately restore blood flow, either by mechanically opening the blocked vessel or by giving clot-busting medication.
+Each year in the U.S., approximately 250,000 people have a specific type of severe heart attack known as a STEMI, or ST-segment elevation myocardial infarction.
+A STEMI is caused by a complete blockage of blood flow to the heart, which requires timely treatment.

 Heart attack symptoms vary